MIC-DKFZ/TractSeg/resources/Tractometry_documentation.md

 `TractSeg -i tractseg_output/peaks.nii.gz -o tractseg_output --output_type endings_segmentation` (runtime on GPU: ~42s)
 4. Create Tract Orientation Maps and use them to do bundle-specific tracking:
 `TractSeg -i tractseg_output/peaks.nii.gz -o tractseg_output --output_type TOM` (runtime on GPU: ~1min 30s)
 `Tracking -i tractseg_output/peaks.nii.gz -o tractseg_output --nr_fibers 10000` (runtime on CPU: ~23min)
- **Note**: Per default 2000 streamlines will be created per bundle.
-Using `--nr_fibers N` a different number can be chosen.
+ **Note**: As the streamline seeding is random, results will be slightly different everytime you run it.
- If longer runtime is ok, it is advisable to choose a higher number like 6000 or 10000.
-As the streamline seeding is random, results will be slightly different everytime you run it.
-If you only choose 2000 streamlines, the results you will get for the tractometry can vary up to 0.03 difference in FA just between 2 runs.
-If you choose 10000 this will go down to around 0.004 which is more acceptable.
+ A high number of streamlines like 10000 will keep this variation low.
+It is not recommendable to use a lower number.
 5. Run tractometry:
 `cd tractseg_output`
 `Tractometry -i TOM_trackings/ -o Tractometry_subject1.csv -e endings_segmentations/ -s ../FA.nii.gz` (runtime on CPU: ~20s)